← All varieties

 Origin/History

-Highland Beauty originated in the garden of the late William Roe, Newburgh, N.Y.
-It is a seedling of the Lady apple, first exhibited before the Massachusetts Horticultural Society in 1881 as a new variety.
-Manning (1881) noted that "in size it surpasses its parent but not in quality."
-Downing described it as a promising addition for dessert.
-Beach (1905) observed that it does not appear to be known in cultivation to any considerable extent.
+Originated as a seedling of the Lady apple in the garden of the late William Roe, Newburgh, N.Y.
+Exhibited before the Massachusetts Horticultural Society in 1881 as a new variety.
+Manning (1881) noted: "In size it surpasses its parent but not in quality."
+Downing (1900) describes it as a beautiful apple of very good quality that keeps well and is a promising addition for the dessert.
+Beach (1905) observes that it does not appear to be known in cultivation to any considerable extent.

 Tree

 Thrifty, moderately vigorous, forming a round head.
-An abundant bearer on alternate years, with a light crop in the non-bearing season.
+An abundant bearer on alternate years, with a light crop the non-bearing season.
+(Downing.)

 Fruit

-Size and form: Small to medium, oblate, slightly conical, somewhat angular.
-The fruit is of the Lady type, though surpassing its parent in size.
+Size and Form: Small to medium, oblate, slightly conical, somewhat angular; of the Lady type.
+(Downing gives small to medium; Manning notes it surpasses its parent the Lady in size.)

 Season